-Since the time in this file name is not explicitly specified as a UTC time, Vesper assumes that it is a local time.
+Since this file name is not explicitly specified as a UTC time (currently the only way to do that is with a name like the other example above, with the dashes in the dates and the dots in the times), Vesper assumes that it is a local time.
 It uses the time zone of the recording's station to convert that local time to the equivalent UTC time, since Vesper uses only UTC time internally.
 In this case, the Ithaca station is in the US/Eastern time zone, which was four hours behind UTC on the night of the recording.
 Thus the UTC start time for this file is 6:00 am on October 3, 2019 UTC time, the same as that specified by the first file name above.